JeremyMcCray/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?

+Answer:Zero

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?

 	Answer:It will print for any price and will accept negative numbers

 	* What happens if you insert too much money into the machine – do you receive any refund?

+	Answer:It will take however much you give it, give you a ticket, and then clear the rest.
 	* What happens if you do not insert enough and then try to print a ticket?

+	Answer:It still prints a ticket

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.